Adventure Dogs and Blue-Green Algae Concerns

 Many pet owners are alarmed by recent news reports of dog deaths caused by blue-green algae.
 However, understanding the risk will help keep your pet safe.

 Blue-green algae, which occur naturally in both seawater and fresh water, consist of many species.
 Some produce toxins which, if ingested, can be lethal.

 There are two types of toxins: hepatoxins and neurotoxins.
 Hepatotoxins cause weakness, anorexia and liver damage.
 They can be lethal within minutes to a few days.
-Neurotoxins can cause twitching, muscle contraction
+Neurotoxins can cause twitching, muscle contraction, convulsions and death.

 Most deaths or illness occur during times of algae blooms, when toxin levels soar and oxygen in the water becomes depleted.

 Blooms happen when water environments provide optimal conditions for algae – usually, this means when the water has been still or stagnant, there is an abundance of nutrient salts, and lots of sun for photosynthesis.